Without a doubt, the most frequent question I get when I put anything on social media about CTR2-Mini or CTR2-Mini+ is “What’s a CTR2-Mini?“.

 Radio Dashboard

 The Radio menu presents a dashboard of the common settings in your radio.
 You can open this menu and just leave it open if you find yourself always changing certain properties on your radio (volume, bandwidth, RF gain and attenuation, etc.) In addition, many radio controls can be assigned to the function buttons for instant access to the settings you use the most.
+Level controls are ‘sticky’ meaning once you open a level control (i.e. volume, Tx power, panadapter level, etc.) it’s window stays open until you close it.

 Remote Meter Panel

 The Mini can also be used as a remote metering panel.
 Just select Meter Mode from the Mode menu and the display changes to display five meters, the S-meter, Tx Power Output, SWR, Compression, and ALC levels.
 This mode is ‘sticky’, i.e. it stays on once you enable it, even through power cycles.
 So you can just leave the Mini in this mode until you want to use it.
-Turning the encoder slightly will temporarily return to the Home page where you can tune your radio, change modes, or do other housekeeping tasks.
+Turning or pressing the encoder will temporarily return to the Home page where you can tune your radio, change modes, or do other housekeeping tasks.
 After 10 seconds of inactivity the Mini reverts back to Meter mode.
 Press the [C] button (Esc) to exit Meter mode and return to normal operations.

 The two screenshots below show the Meter page in receive mode on the left and transmit mode on the right.